 - Let it sit on the kitchen counter to cool, then transfer to the refrigerator.

-You can use regular cherry tomatoes or baby plum tomatoes for this recipe.
+If you don't want to use heirloom tomatoes, you can use regular cherry tomatoes or baby plum tomatoes for this recipe.